Application dates, process, and expectations

 If you select First Choice or Second Choice for a location, you will be asked about your interest in each session scheduled for that location.
 Again, you rank them First Choice, Second Choice, or Not interested.

 If your schedule allows it, I encourage you to indicate interest in multiple sessions and even locations.
-By being more flexible, we can find you a spot more easily.
+By being more flexible, we can more easily find you a spot.

-If this isn’t clear, preview the Application Form in PDF format before you start it.
+If this description isn’t clear, preview the Application Form in PDF format before you start it, available on the Application Form page.

 Our review process